dallasgutauckis/dallasgutauckis.github.io/content/posts/2025-06-13-thoughts-on-good-kotlin-practices.md

  - Too generic (`List<Any>`)
  - Vaguely named (`filterValid()`)
- - Unclear in behavior — the reader has to inspect the implementation to understand what “valid” actually means.
+ - Unclear in behavior — the reader has to inspect the implementation to understand what "valid" actually means.

-Avoid vague, overly generic names like `filterValid()` or `toCleaned()`, especially if it’s not obvious what “valid” or “clean” means in that scope.
+Avoid vague, overly generic names like `filterValid()` or `toCleaned()`, especially if it's not obvious what "valid" or "clean" means in that scope.

 ### Avoid nullable types unless truly necessary

 Kotlin gives you powerful tools to model nullability explicitly — use them thoughtfully.
-If a value should always exist, don’t make it nullable "just in case."
+If a value should always exist, don't make it nullable "just in case."

 Instead of this: